Stablecoin: Fiat-backed stablecoins

-Fiat-backed stablecoins are stablecoins that claim to be backed by assets denominated in a fiat currency.
+Fiat-backed stablecoins are stablecoins that are backed by assets denominated in a fiat currency.
 The value of a fiat-backed stablecoin is based on the value of the backing currency, which is supposedly held by a third party custodian.
 The issuer defends the peg of the stablecoin by holding mostly fiat-denominated short-term assets, such as treasury bonds, high-quality commercial paper, repurchase agreements and bank deposits.
-Therefore, the structure of fiat-backed stablecoins closely resembles that of money market funds (MMFs), and are exposed to similar risk of large-scale redemption requests causing negative fire-sale contagion effects on the financial system.
+Therefore, the structure of fiat-backed stablecoins closely resembles that of money market funds (MMFs), and they are exposed to similar risk of large-scale redemption requests causing negative contagion effects on the financial system.

-As of August 2025, nearly 99% of fiat-backed stablecoins are pegged to the US dollars.
-Major examples of US dollar pegged stablecoins are Tether's USDT, Circle's USDC, and Binance's BUSD.
-For Euro pegged stablecoins, major examples include Circle's EURC, EUR Tether, and Stasis EUR.
+As of October 2025, nearly 97% of fiat-backed stablecoins are pegged to the US dollar.
+Major examples of US-dollar-pegged stablecoins are Tether's USDT and Circle's USDC.
+For Euro-pegged stablecoins, examples include Circle's EURC, EUR Tether, and Stasis EUR.

-Cryptocurrency-backed
+Cryptocurrency-backed stablecoins

 Cryptocurrency-backed stablecoins are stablecoins using other cryptocurrencies as collateral.
-The reason such stablecoins are created is that by utilizing smart contracts, they allow a decentralized network to track the price of US dollar as closely as possible.
+The reason such stablecoins are created is that by utilizing smart contracts, they allow a decentralized network to track the price of the US dollar as closely as possible.
 Another use case of cryptocurrency-backed stablecoins is to convert a cryptocurrency into ERC20 compatible standard to enable trading on another blockchain.

-Major examples of cryptocurrency-backed stablecoins are DAI and Wrapped Bitcoin (WBTC).

 Commodity-backed stablecoins

-Commodity-backed stablecoins are stablecoins that claim to be backed by commodities.
+Commodity-backed stablecoins are stablecoins that are backed by commodities.
 Examples are PAX Gold and Tether Gold.

-Algorithmic stablecoin
+Algorithmic stablecoins

 Algorithmic stablecoins, sometimes called seigniorage-style stablecoin, are stablecoins with no reserve assets or only partial reserve assets.
-They utilize algorithms that match supply and demand to maintain a stable value.
+They utilize algorithms that match supply and demand of the stablecoins to maintain a stable value.
 The European Central Bank suggests that algorithmic stablecoins should be treated as unbacked crypto-assets.
 Some major examples of algorithmic stablecoins are Celo Dollar, Tron's USDD and Kava's USDX.